ionic-jp/capacitor-plugins-docs/src/docs/stripe/google-pay.md

 #### Optional2: If you don't require existing payment method at Googl Pay:

-If false, Google Pay is considered ready if the customer's Google Pay wallet does "not" have existing payment methods.
+If false, Google Pay is considered ready even if the customer's Google Pay wallet does "not" have existing payment methods.
 Default to true.

 In file `android/app/src/main/res/values/strings.xml` add the these value.